-Finally, the long-term mark of accomplishment will be at the end of five years when your Club advances from where it is to where it wants to be.
+Finally, the long-term mark of accomplishment will be at the end of three years when your Club advances from where it is to where it wants to be.

-As a Rotarian in a club that requests a Club Vision Facilitation, the facilitation team anticipates you will come with an open mind, stay the entire session and be fully engaged in a productive, creative session to define the future of your Club.
+As a Rotarian in a club that requests a Club Vision Facilitation, the facilitation team anticipates you will participate in the Rotary Vision Questionnaire (RVQ), review the Rotary International Vision Statement and Strategic Priorities, and complete the club vision writing exercise before the club vision workshop.
+In the workshop, we request that you come with an open mind, stay the entire session and be fully engaged in a productive, creative session to define the future of your Club.
 That includes our hope you will share your views, hopes, and expectations with thoughtful candor.

-Direct you in a writing exercise where you can describe your Club “not as it is, but as is it has become” five years out.
+Extract club vision ideas from everyone’s writing exercise and capture the ideas as 1-6-word headline on a flipchart or on the online screen.
 You and your fellow Rotarians will “see” and envision your future Club in terms of membership, club attributes, special projects, fundraising, and the like.

-Lead you through a structured prioritization method enabling Club members to develop consensus around and commit to take action on the most important areas to achieve the desired Club future.
+Lead your Club through a structured prioritization voting method enabling Club members to develop consensus around and commit to take action on the most important areas to achieve the desired Club future.

-The facilitation concludes when specific assignments of responsibility for next steps are identified and, including a preliminary determination of what needs to be done, by whom, and by when.
+The facilitation concludes when specific assignments of responsibility for next steps are identified and includes a preliminary determination of what needs to be done, by whom, and by when.

-Your Club Coordinator will also take care of the meeting room environment.
-Your District Club Vision Facilitation Chair and District Club Vision Facilitation Coordinator will communicate these requirements to your Club’s Event Coordinator.
+For on onsite Workshop, your local Club Facilitation Sponsor will select a site that is comfortable, spacious, and convenient.
+The Sponsor will also take care of the meeting room environment following workshop requirements provided by your District Club Vision Facilitation Chair and District Club Vision Facilitation Coordinator.

-Your club will identify a “Club Event Coordinator” who will provide all the information and direction you will need before the session.
-Your Club Event Coordinator will work with your District Vision Facilitation Chair and District Vision Facilitation Coordinator to outline the expectations of a Club Visioning Event and provide your club with all of the preparation materials necessary to ensure a successful event.
+Your club will identify a “Club Facilitation Sponsor” who will provide all the information and direction you will need before the Workshop.
+Your Club Facilitation Sponsor will work with your District Vision Facilitation Chair and District Vision Facilitation Coordinator to outline the expectations of a Club Visioning Event and provide your club with all the preparation materials necessary to ensure a successful event.

 Participants will often represent current or past roles as president, director, and committee chair.
 Moreover, attendance is expected among present board members, the current president, president-elect, president-elect nominee, immediate past-president, and two other past-presidents.
 Their collective involvement is essential.

-Through humble beginnings 8 years ago in District 5960 – Eastern Minnesota and Western Wisconsin USA at a small Rotary Club requesting a strategic planning event a single person’s effort grew into a program supporting the Rotary Clubs of 80+ districts in the U.S., Canada, New Zealand and Australia.
-Over 660 Trained District Vision Facilitators are able to respond to a club invitation to facilitate a Club Visioning event deploying a team of 3 – 4 in these 80 districts.
+Club Visioning had its humble beginnings in 2002 within District 5960 – Eastern Minnesota and Western Wisconsin USA at a small Rotary Club requesting a strategic planning event.
+This effort of a single Rotarian (Steve Wilcox) to help a club has grown into a program supporting the Rotary Clubs of 150+ districts across the world.
+Over 2000 Trained District Vision Facilitators are able to respond to a club invitation to facilitate a Club Visioning Workshop as part of a trained team following a proven process.